jamespjh/rpg-worldcanal/README.md

 The World Canal
 ===============

-> For the peoples and nations of the British Empire, from the peoples and species of the star-river concord,
+> For the peoples and nations of the British Empire, from the peoples and species of the Star-River Concord,
-> as a present.
+> as a Present.

 This repository contains notes and rules for a roleplaying game in the stow-gaming series.